rickgennis/managebackups/src/managebackups.1.md

 **-x**, **--lock**
 : Lock the specified profile (or all profiles if **-a** or **-A**) for the duration of this run.
 All subsequent attempts to run this profile while the first one is still running will be skipped.
 The profile is automatically unlocked when the first invocation finishes.
 Locks are respected on every run but only taken out when **-x** or **--lock** is specified.  i.e. a **-x** run will successfully lock the profile even for other invocations that fail to specify **-x**.

-**--force**
+**-f**, **--force**
 : If used when executing a profile **--force** will override any existing lock and force the profile to run (backup, prune, etc).
 If used with **--relocate**, **--force** will make every attempt to continue a previously failed **--relocate** by handling errors.
 Some assumptions are made in this context.
 For example, if a backup is to be renamed A to B and A no longer exists but B already does, it's assumed to have previously succeeded and processing continues.
 If a symlink needs to be created and is found to already exist, its deleted and recreated automatically.
+If used with **--diff** or **--Diff** the Full Changes form of the diff will be run instead of the Cached Changes.

 **--tripwire** [*string*]
 : The tripwire setting can be used as a rudimentary guard against ransomware or other encryption attacks.
 It can't protect your local backups but will both alert you immediately and stop processing (no pruning, linking or backing up) if the tripwire check fails.
 The check is defined as a filename (or list of filenames) and their MD5 values.
 If any of the MD5s change, the check fails and the alert is triggered.
 For example, if you're backing up /etc you can create a bogus test file such as /etc/tripdata.txt and then configure **managebackups** with **--tripwire "/etc/tripdata.txt: xxx"** where xxx is the correct MD5 of the file.
 Multiple entries can be separated with commas ("/etc/foo: xxx, /etc/fish: yyy, /usr/local/foo: zzz").
 Only local computer tripwire files are supported at this time.

-**--diff** [*string*]
+**--diff** [*backup*]
-: With faub-style backups, **managebackups** tracks the files that have changed between each subsequent backup.
-The **--diff** option, when given the directory name of a specific backup, will display the changed files between it and the previous backup.
-The specified backup name can be partial.
-Note: diff data is cached per backup relative to the previous one.
-For example, if you have backups 1, 2, 3, and delete backup 2, a "--diff 3" will not be relative to backup 1.
-It'll still show the diff to backup 2, as if 2 were still there.

-**--diffl** [*string*]
-: Similar to **--diff** except display the full path (long form) of the changed files within the context of the matching backup.

-**--compare** [*string*]
-: {FB} Compare two backups within a profile and show the type & size change of each file.
-Unlike **--diff** the comparison can be with any other backup in the profile set.
-This is done by walking the backup directory structure instead of using the cache, meaning it will be slower.
-Files are displayed if they don't share the same inodes bewteen both backups.
-Note that if a file exceeds **--maxlinks** and gets assigned a new inode (even though the file content is identical) it will also show up in a **--compare**.
-Files are shown in the first backup, unless the given file only exists in the second backup.
-Specify **--compare** twice, once to name each backup.
-See **--threshold** & **--compfocus**.
+: {FB} Display the differences (files that have changed) between backups.  *backup* can be a partial string that matches any unique backup within the profile.
+If **--diff** is specified once, its performed on the matching backup and the chronologically previous backup.
+If **--diff** is specified twice, the two given backups are diff'd.  **--force** can be used to generate the full version of the diff when **--diff** is only specified once.
+Note that if a file exceeds **--maxlinks** and gets assigned a new inode (even though the file content is identical) it will also show up in a **--diff**.
+See **--threshold**.
+See EXAMINING BACKUPS below for full detail.

+**--Diff** [*backup*]
+: {FB} Directories & symlinks can't be hardlinked, meaning they would show up on every **--diff** even if the data hasn't changed.
+To help focus on actual changes **--diff** filters those out.  **--Diff** provides the same functionality, but includes the directories & symlinks.  **--Diff** unfiltering only applies to Full Changes diffs (see EXAMINING BACKUPS).

+**--last**
+: {FB} Perform a diff (see **--diff**) on the most recent backup in the profile without having to specify that backup.
+Can be combined with **--force** and/or **--threshold**.

 **--threshold** [*limit*]
-: {FB} Specify a threshold to filter **--compare** listings. *limit* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
+: {FB} Specify a threshold to filter **--diff** or **--Diff** listings. *limit* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
 Alternatively *limit* can be a percentage (e.g. 25%).
 If the absolute value of the difference between the size of the file in backupA and the size of the file in backupB is greater than or equal to the *limit* then the file is included in the output.
 A file that exists in only one of the two backups matches any percentage.
 Defaults to 0 to include all changes.

-**--compfocus**
-: {FB} Hardlink aren't an option for directories or symlinks, meaning directories and symlinks will show up on a **--compare** even if the data hasn't changed.  **--compfocus** omits directories and symlinks to increase the focus on files that actually changed.
-See **--compare**.

 **--relocate** [*newDir*]
 : Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups' files in a hardlink-aware way.
 The **--relocate** option handles all three of these.
 Use it in conjunction with **-p**.